-A forward contract is the easiest form of derivatives.
-Here, two parties enter into an agreement either to buy or sell something at a future date agreed today.
-It can be customized to cater the need of both the parties entering into the contract.
-The contract specifies the underlying asset’s contract size or a lot, rate, settlement date, specified quality, and quantity and other items to be fulfilled to satisfy the contract.
+A forward contract is the most elementary form of derivatives.
+Over here, two parties enter into an agreement either to buy or sell something at a future date agreed today.
+It can be customized to cater to the need of both parties entering into the contract.
+The contract specifies the underlying asset’s contract size or a lot, forward interest rate, settlement date, specified quality, and quantity, and other items to be fulfilled to satisfy the contract.

 Pricing Assumptions for Forward Contract

 The following assumptions are used to compute forward prices:

 - There are no transaction costs.

 - No restriction on short sales.

 - There are the same tax rates on all net profits.

 - Borrowing and lending at the risk-free rate

 - Arbitrage opportunities are exploited as they arise.

 Closing a Position